-Helping you plan the perfect vacation to the UAE capital, Abu Dhabi
+Helping you plan the perfect family vacation to the UAE capital, Abu Dhabi

-We are delighted to call Abu Dhabi our home, but it’s also an amazing place to stay for a weekend, or indeed a much longer holiday in the sun.
-As you can imagine a frequent question we get asked is “where are the best places to stay?”
+We are delighted to call Abu Dhabi our home, but it’s also an amazing place to stay for a weekend or, indeed, a much longer holiday in the sun.
+As you can imagine, a frequent question we get asked is “where are the best places to stay in Abu Dhabi?”

-“Downtown”” is generally considered the areas immediately surrounding 7th street.
-The bus station is located next to Al Wadha Mall on 11th street, this is commonly used as a landmark to help visitors with their bearings, but there’s no exact centre.
+“Downtown” is generally considered the area immediately surrounding 7th Street.
+The bus station is located next to Al Wadha Mall on 11th Street, this is commonly used as a landmark to help visitors with their bearings, but there’s no exact centre.

 An address system is being implemented across the city, but generally, people still navigate by landmarks like shopping centres and hotels.
 The authorities are known to frequently change the names and numbers of roads, even whole suburbs get renamed with frequency so a good GPS or map on your phone is a wise investment!!

 “Off-island” is a bit of a misnomer as it basically refers to any parts of Abu Dhabi that aren’t the main island!
 This includes Sas Al Nakhl, Khalifa City, to the International Airport AUH and well beyond.
 But many also include Saadiyat Island and Yas Island in this description – we’ll describe these in more detail below.

 Are there “ideal” places for families to stay in Abu Dhabi?

 There is no one-size-fits-all answer to this.
 It depends on what you are looking for – if you just want a relaxing beachy escape, the answer will be quite different if you are here for a longer stint and need the convenience of being near shops and parks.
 Whichever you prefer, you should check out all available holiday rental options before you book your accommodation!